Vidal: Modern Spain

-Among Sephardim
+Sephardim

-As a given name, Vidal is one of the Spanish names common among Sephardim, with linguist Xaverio Ballester referring to it as "omnipresent".
-A reason for this, mentioned in the 2006 A Dictionary of First Names, may be due to an alternative etymology, with Jews in Iberia using a preexisting Spanish equivalent of the Hebrew name Haim with the same meaning.
+Xaverio Ballester referred to the given name Vidal as "omnipresent" among Sephardim, which may be due to having a similar meaning as the Hebrew name Haim and thus Jews in Iberia using it as a locally understood equivalent.
 Ballester noted that, among Jews, Vidal was found most frequently as a given name in Sagunto in the 14th and 15th centuries; Sagunto was one of the first towns in Spain where the Jewish diaspora settled during the Roman era.

 The surname, though less than the given name, is also common among the Sephardi diaspora.
-The 2015 UPF study noted speculation of a Jewish origin for some lines of the surname (as a possible direct translation of Haim), (Note: This claim is first found in Toponimos en apellidos hispanos from 1968, which referred to French Jews doing so.) but actually found that the proportion of Y chromosomes with potential Jewish origin among Vidal subjects is – at most – the 10% average observed across the general Spanish population.
+The 2015 UPF study noted speculation of a Jewish origin for some lines of the surname – as a possible direct translation of Haim, a claim first found in Toponimos en apellidos hispanos from 1968, which referred to French Jews doing so – but actually found that the proportion of Y chromosomes with potential Jewish origin among Vidal subjects is, at most, the 10% average observed across the general Spanish population.
 (Note: I.e. making it statistically less likely that someone with the surname Vidal has a Jewish ancestor than is typical.)
-Gonzalo Álvarez Chillida and Ricardo Izquierdo Benito, experts on antisemitism in Spain, noted that proliferation of the surname among the Sephardi diaspora is due to the known fact of conversos taking such Catalan names upon conversion, "even those [names] of noble benefactors" (i.e. Vidal).
+Gonzalo Álvarez Chillida and Ricardo Izquierdo Benito, experts on antisemitism in Spain, noted that proliferation of the surname among the Sephardi diaspora is instead due to the known fact of conversos taking such Catalan names upon conversion, "even those [names] of noble benefactors" (i.e. Vidal).